cicy886/tarot-card-reader-proposal/README.md

 #### Thursday, 02/17/2022

-* 5:20: Do research for import images to a file dynamically.
+* 5:20: Do research for import images to a file dynamically

+#### Saturday, 02/19/2022

+* 2:10 - 4:00 test dynamically importing images